ApryseSDK/pdftron-xamarin-samples/Net6/README.md

 # Instructions

+1. Run the following commands in your terminal:
+    ```
+    dotnet workload install android
+    dotnet workload install ios
+    dotnet workload install maui
+    dotnet workload install maui-mobile
+    dotnet workload install maui-android
+    dotnet workload install maui-ios
+    ```

 ## .NET 6 for Android

-1. Open the [`Net6Android`](./Net6Android) project in Visual Studio.
+2. Open the [`Net6Android`](./Net6Android) project in Visual Studio.
-2. Restore the packages.
+3. Restore the packages.
-3. Run the project.
+4. Run the project.

 ## .NET 6 for iOS

-1. Open the [`Net6iOS`](./Net6iOS) project in Visual Studio.
+2. Open the [`Net6iOS`](./Net6iOS) project in Visual Studio.
-2. Restore the packages.
+3. Restore the packages.
-3. Run the project.
+4. Run the project.

 ## .NET MAUI

-1. Open the [`Net6MAUI`](./Net6MAUI) project in Visual Studio.
+2. Open the [`Net6MAUI`](./Net6MAUI) project in Visual Studio.
-2. Restore the packages.
+3. Restore the packages.
-3. Choose the platform that you want to run on.
+4. Choose the platform that you want to run on.
-4. Run the project.
+5. Run the project.